GuanyaShi/blog/_posts/2021-11-24-NeuralControl.md

 ## Aside: safe exploration in dynamical systems

 In _Neural-Lander/Swarm/Fly_, we all need either a human expert or a well-tuned program under supervision for data collection.
 However, in many safety-critical tasks such as space exploration, there is no expert collecting data.
 Naturally, here comes a question: Can we safely collect data without humans in the loop, and eventually achieve an aggressive control goal?
 For example, landing the drone faster and faster.
 To address this challenge, we deployed distributionally robust learning together with optimal control.
 The key idea is that robust learning quantifies the uncertainty under domain shift, and optimal control ensures the worst-case safety.
+See more details in the [deterministic](https://arxiv.org/pdf/1906.05819) and [stochastic](https://arxiv.org/abs/2005.04374) settings.

 ## Closing Remarks